ehansen99/Python-Kinetic-Magnetorotational-Instability/README.md

 The main class we write is Particle_in_cell_2D(Lx, Lz, Nx, Nz, t_max, dt, dt_out, alpha, D), where Lx, Lz are the size of the box, Nx, Nz are the number of grid in x and z direction, t_max, dt are the running time and the length of time step, alpha is the smooting factor and D is the diffusion factor.

 To get the final result, use Particle_in_cell_2D.solve(), which will give (x,z, pos_x, pos_z, Ux, Uy, Uz, Bx, By, Bz, Ex, Ey, Ez) respectively.

+& Requirements
 Packages we use:
 &bull; numpy
 &bull; matplotlib
 &bull; scipy
 &bull; jupyter
+The SIVP simulation specifically makes use of
+&bull; scipy.sparse
+&bull; scipy.integrate
+and further uses the external package
+&bull; opt_einsum
+for optimum weighting array contractions.

+# References

+S. A. Balbus and J. F. Hawley.
+A Powerful Local Shear Instability in Weakly Magnetized Disks.
+I. Linear Analysis., 376:214, July 1991.
+C. K. Birdsall and A. B. Langdon.
+Plasma physics via computer simulation / .K.
+Birdsall, A.B.
+Langdon.
+Series in Plasma Physics.
+Adam Hilger, Bristol, 1991.
+M. A. RIQUELME, E. QUATAERT, P. SHARMA, and A. SPITKOVSKY.
+Local two-dimensional particle-in-cell simulations of the collisionless magne- torotational instability.
+The Astrophysical journal, 755(1):1–20, 2012.
+Daniel G. A. Smith and Johnnie Gray, opt_einsum - A Python package for optimizing contraction order for einsum-like expressions.
+Journal of Open Source Software, 2018, 3(26), 753.